k11kirky/dots/README.md

 ## What we built!

 ## Problem
 In the fast-paced world of networking, making meaningful connections is key to professional growth.
-That's why our team, during the 48-hour whirlwind of innovation known as our Hackathon, developed ContactBot: a chatbot designed to revolutionize the way professionals manage and expand their networks.
+That's why our team, during the 48-hour whirlwind of innovation known as our Hackathon, developed Dots: a chatbot designed to revolutionize the way professionals manage and expand their networks.

 ## The Challenge
 We recognized a common problem among professionals: the difficulty in tracking details about new contacts and leveraging existing networks to meet potential collaborators or clients.
 Our challenge was to create a solution that not only helps users manage their growing list of contacts but also intelligently recommends new connections based on shared interests, goals, and mutual contacts.